papriwalprateek/engineer-chat/README.md

   ```
   $ go run server.go
   ```
-  The server starting running at `localhost:5555`.
+  The server starts running at `localhost:5555`.

   Note: If you have [docker](https://www.docker.com/) installed on your machine, you can build the image and run the server inside the container.
   ```